-e-Health applications are the software used to create, manage, and maintain data that is relevant to the patient or a healthcare organization.
+e-Health applications or e-Healthcare applications are the software used to create, manage, and maintain data that is relevant to the patient or a healthcare organization.
 The data could be for treatment planning, organizing patient results, creating patient health records, or tools for health insurance payments.

 e-Health (also referred to as eHealth or Electronic Health) is a neologism that represents how information technology can be used to improve patient health and improve the health care system as a whole.

 Cloud computing and mobile telecommunications have fueled the growth of e-Health applications, and healthcare organizations and patients globally are embracing digital healthcare.
 Many previously manual processes have been supplanted by e-Health applications; electronic prescriptions and electronic health records have become the norm.
 Experts predict that this sector of healthcare will only grow in the future, as the technology has already helped to reduce waiting times and some of the workloads put upon medical professionals.

 Digital health has become extremely popular during the Covid-19 pandemic, as technology has allowed healthcare professionals to deliver front-line medical services to patients despite local surgery centers and hospital departments being forced to close down.
 HIPAA-compliant telemedicine has thrived during the Covid-19 pandemic, and video conferencing with patients has proved a popular alternative to in-person visits.

 Atlantic.Net has worked tirelessly with our healthcare clients to help them achieve a smooth transition to digital health.
 Using our decades of experience within the HIPAA compliant hosting sector and backed by our business associate agreement (BAA), we help them transition to e-Health apps as part of their digital transformation strategies.